CZ-NIC/knot-resolver/doc/build.rst

 Tests
 -----

-The following command runs all tests.
+The following command runs all enabled tests.
 By default, only unit tests are enabled.

 .. code-block:: bash

    $ ninja -C build_dir
    $ meson test -C build_dir

-More comprehensive tests require you to install kresd before running the test suite.
+More comprehensive tests require you to install ``kresd`` into the configured prefix before running the test suite.
 To run all available tests, use ``-Dextra_tests=enabled`` build option.

 .. code-block:: bash